glpi-project/docdev/source/codingstandards.rst

          [...]
       }

 Something we can see quite often is just the usage of the ``@see`` tag to make reference to the parent method. **This is wrong**.
 The ``@see`` tag is designed to reference another method that would help to understand this one; not to make a reference to its parent (you can also take a look at `PHPDocumentor documentation about it <https://www.phpdoc.org/docs/latest/references/phpdoc/tags/see.html>`__).
-While generating, parent class and methods are automaticaly discovered; a link to the parent will be automatically added.
+While generating, parent class and methods are automatically discovered; a link to the parent will be automatically added.
 An usage example:

 .. code-block:: php